d4rkd0s/grif/README.md

 Without having to setup an entire monitoring system, or bother the ops team to monitor new hosts that may be temporary.

 ## Installation
-- Goto the Releases page
+- Goto the Releases page here: https://github.com/d4rkd0s/grif/releases
-- Download .zip, and extract.
+- Download the `grif_v***-windows.zip`, and extract all of the files to Documents or some place you want to run Grif from
-- Edit hosts file (paste URLs to check, currently only http:// and https:// are available).
+- Edit `hosts` file (add URLs to check, currently only http:// and https:// are available) if URLs end with variables or a slash it's okay Grif should handle this
-- Grif will remake this file if its lost, as a demo https://github.com/ is placed in hosts by default on the downloaded version
+- Grif will remake the `hosts` file if its lost, as a demo https://github.com/ is placed in hosts by default on the downloaded version
-- Run grif.exe and look in your tray (Grif will bark when it's ready, and when it finds a host with problems)
+- Run `grif.exe` and look in your tray (Grif will bark when it's ready, and when it finds a host with problems)

 ## How it works